ibm-cloud-docs/cis/getting-started-new.md

 CIS delivers three essential benefits:
 * Security – Safeguards your applications from DDoS attacks, malicious bots, and other web threats using features like a Web Application Firewall (WAF), rate limiting, and SSL/TLS encryption.
-* Reliability – Makes sure uptime and resilience through global load balancing, automatic failover, and robust DNS services.
+* Reliability – Helps ensure uptime and resilience through global load balancing, automatic failover, and robust DNS services.
 * Performance – Accelerates content delivery with a global Content Delivery Network (CDN), intelligent caching, and optimized protocols.

 After you provision a CIS instance on IBM Cloud, you can access and configure these features.